mariasotor/Cabana-Metagenomics-Workshop/course_materials/Sesion2/04_selection_representative_MAGs.md

 The MAGs to be processed are those that passed the quality filters.
 As we will need the MAGs from all samples, your instructor will prepare a folder named `all_MAGs_pass`, containing all MAGs inside each participant’s `05_MAGs_qc/MAGs_pass` folder.
 This shared directory will be located at `/hpcfs/home/cursos/bioinf-cabana/cabana_workshop`

-To generate the text file containing the list of MAG paths, run the following command from inside the `08_drep` directory:
+To generate the text file containing the list of MAG paths, run the following command inside the `08_drep` directory:
 `ls -1 -d /hpcfs/home/cursos/bioinf-cabana/cabana_workshop/all_MAGs_pass/*.fa > MAGs_path_file.txt`

 2. **File with completeness and contamination information for all MAGs**

 dRep uses completeness and contamination metrics to identify the best representative genome in each cluster.
 Although dRep can compute these using CheckM by default, we will supply our own metrics obtained from CheckM2 in earlier steps.
-We will provide this information using the `--genomeInfo option`.
+We will provide this information using the `--genomeInfo` option.
 The genome information file should be a CSV table with three columns: MAG ID, completeness, contamination.

-Your instructor will generate this file (`genome_info_file.csv`) using the gunc_and_checkm2_output_pass.csv files from each participant.
+Your instructor will generate this file (`genome_info_file.csv`) using the `gunc_and_checkm2_output_pass.csv` files from each participant.
 The resulting file will be placed in `/hpcfs/home/cursos/bioinf-cabana/cabana_workshop/all_MAGs_pass`.

 ### Create and Execute the Bash Scripts to Run dRep

 To dereplicate the specified set of MAGs, create a Bash script named `run_drep.sh`, copy the script below, and update the `MAGs_path_file` variable with the correct path before running.

 This script submits a SLURM job to run dRep using 8 threads.
 It applies a minimum completeness threshold of 50% and maximum contamination of 5% to filter MAGs.
 FastANI is used for genome comparisons, with an ANI threshold of 95% for clustering.
 Additionally, a minimum genome coverage of 30% is required for valid genome alignments.